 - Many of the ingredients in pet foods also disrupt the absorption of vitamins and nutrients.

 What your protection dog really needs are natural and preferably raw foods to get the nutrients he needs.
 His optimum health like yours requires whole foods with complete nutrients that are absent of contamination.
-The best way for him to get that is to avoid most store bought pet foods.
+The best way for him to get that is to avoid most store-bought pet foods.

 2. Exchange Your Dogs Chemical Dewormers With Herbal Ones

 Parasites are sometimes just a part of life for your pets.
-This can happen if they come consume a wild creature like a bird or a mouse or even (Yuck!) the fecal matter of another animal.
+This can happen if they come to consume a wild creature like a bird or a mouse or even (Yuck!) the fecal matter of another animal.
 When you discover that your pet has a parasite infestation, you may take him to the vet.
 You may also be able to purchase deworming medications over the counter in a pet store or the pet section of a local department store.
 Those dewormers are not good for your protection dog, however.
-While they may take care of his parasite problem, they can also have serious side effects which include vomiting, lethargy, diarrhea, depression and even death.
+While they may take care of his parasite problem, they can also have serious side effects which include vomiting, lethargy, diarrhea, depression, and even death.
 Try one of the following herbs instead.

 - Chamomile- Given as a glycerin tincture you should give your dog ¼ to ½ ml per 20 pounds of body weight every day.
 You can add it to his water or just give it to him directly.

 - Oregon Grape- This can also be given as a tincture.
 Give him 12 drops per 20 pounds of body weight.
 A note of caution: do not give this to dogs who are pregnant or have liver problems.

 - Diatomaceous Earth- Make sure to get the food-grade version of this product.
 Give smaller dogs 1 teaspoon of this product daily.
 Protection dogs that are 55 pounds or more may 1 tablespoon per day.
 Mix this well into his food as inhaling it can cause lung problems.